Note: this article applies to non-Malaysians who are not permanent residents of Malaysia.

 SOCSO

-Foreign employees contribute under the Employment Injury Scheme.
+With effect from 1 July 2024, foreign employees below the age of 60 are required to be covered under SOCSO’s Employment Injury Scheme and Invalidity Scheme like Malaysian employees.
+Foreign employees aged 60 and above are covered under the Employment Injury Scheme only.
 Only employer contributions are payable.
 You will require the employee's SSFW number to make the contributions.

 EPF

 Foreign employees are not required to contribute, but may choose to do so.
 This is also independent of tax residency.
-For contribution rates, please click here.
+Please refer to this article to find out more on the EPF contribution rates.

 EIS